Suzhou-Tongyuan/ObjectOriented.jl/docs/tyoop-guide.md

     end

     # if no annotations for 'self',
-    # annotations and type parameters are added like:
+    # annotations and type parameters can be added like:
     # 'function contains(self :: @like(MySet{E}), e::E) where E'
     function contains(self, e::E)
         return e in self.inner